MerouaneGuettache/GroundBasedVisualControl/README.md

 ﻿#A Ground Based Visual Altitude Control of MAV

 ## Project Description
-The following project showcase the implementation of an altitude controller of a micro air vehicule, where the feedback is assured by aground based camera.
+The following project showcase the implementation of an altitude controller of a micro air vehicule, where the feedback is assured by a ground based camera.
 It attempts to reproduce the same results as the experiment described in the following paper : http://eprints.uwe.ac.uk/31459/
 We made the following changes on the method :
 * the feedback is assured by a comparaison with the background, as described in the following tutorial :